 But the potential of the customer experience (to improve a company’s bottom line, for example) says nothing of rising customer expectations of those experiences.

 A new study by LogMeIn and Ovum reveals a disconnect between customer service expectations (from customers) and customer service delivery (from contact centers).
 According to the research, 76% of customers surveyed have quit doing business with a brand following an experience that failed to meet their expectations.

-So the question is: What can contact centers do to improve the customer experience?
+So the question is: What can contact centers do to improve the customer experience, and ultimately satisfy customers?
 What can they do to ensure they meet customer expectations of those experiences?

 Social media is one solution.

 Let’s take a look at a few specific ways contact centers can leverage social to provide the types of experiences customers are looking to have:

 Quicker Response Times

 Forty-two percent of customers on social media expect a response from companies in 60 minutes or less, according to digital marketing advisory firm Convince & Convert.
 Yes, you read that right: Nearly half of all customers on social expect companies to not only respond to but resolve their concerns within less than an hour!

 What does this mean for contact centers?
 When it comes to social customer support, quick response time is critical.
 The means it’s time to follow effective first call resolution tips.

 But, as noted in a recent Smart Customer Service article, prompt response on social is often easier said than done.
 On Twitter, for example, companies historically have not been able to direct message a customer unless that customer was already a follower of the brand (a process that takes multiple steps to complete).